shyanyong/tp/docs/UserGuide.md

 BayMeds allows you to list all prescriptions that you need to consume for the day.

-In order to do so, type the following command.
+To list these prescriptions, type the following command.

 Format:
 ```